Hannah Wilkinson

-Hannah Lilian Wilkinson (born 28 May 1992) is a retired New Zealand football player who played for Tennessee Volunteers in the American college system, Vittsjö GIK and Djurgårdens IF in the Swedish Damallsvenskan, Sporting CP in the Portuguese Campeonato Nacional Feminino, MSV Duisburg in the German Bundesliga, and Melbourne City in the Australian A-League Women (formerly the W-League).
+Hannah Lilian Wilkinson (born 28 May 1992) is a New Zealand former footballer who played for Tennessee Volunteers in the American college system, Vittsjö GIK and Djurgårdens IF in the Swedish Damallsvenskan, Sporting CP in the Portuguese Campeonato Nacional Feminino, MSV Duisburg in the German Bundesliga, and Melbourne City in the Australian A-League Women (formerly the W-League).
 She represented New Zealand internationally and made 125 appearances for them.

 College career

 Wilkinson joined the Tennessee Volunteers as a sophomore in 2012.
 She received first team All-South-eastern Conference honors in her debut season.
 Wilkinson lead the SEC with eight goals and 17 points in conference play.
 Despite joining the team after the London Olympics, five matches into the season, Wilkinson led Tennessee in goals (eight), points (17), shots (48), shot percentage (.167) and match-winners (four).
 For her heroics against the Aggies and the Rebels, she received the SEC Offensive Player of the Week, Top Drawer Soccer National Team of the Week, Soccer America Team of the Week and TSWA Women's Soccer Player of the Week accolades.

 In November of her senior season the NCAA granted her eligibility for the 2015 season.
 She was originally assigned a sophomore status when she enrolled at Tennessee after previously attending classes at Auckland University of Technology for one year.
 She tore her ACL in August 2015 and was granted a medical redshirt year.